baststar/mowercode/README.md

     PlatformIO IDE

 Build on Linux and Windows 10
+No need for copy/paste libraries - all included via platformio.ini's

 Windows 10 extras to do:
 ; activate long 32-bit paths in windows